efreinyecsirhasanchez-ai/alphaevolve_repository_of_problems/README.md

 This repository accompanies the manuscript

-> Bogdan Georgiev, Javier Gómez-Serrano, Terence Tao, Adam Zsolt Wagner -- Mathematical exploration and discovery at scale, 2025.
+> Bogdan Georgiev, Javier Gómez-Serrano, Terence Tao, Adam Zsolt Wagner -- Mathematical exploration and discovery at scale, 2025

+which is [available on the arXiv](https://arxiv.org/abs/2511.02864).
 Specifically, the repository contains a webpage corresponding to each of the problems considered in the manuscript, along with multiple Google Colab notebooks corresponding to many (not all) of the problems.
 Each notebook contains the prompt, verification code, and initial program used to launch the